reevik/teleport/README.md

 ### What is this project about:
 * It is not a production code.
-* The implementation may ignore data consistency mechanisms.
+* The implementation remains consistent with a single thread.
 * Its purpose is solely educational.